 Data storage can be seen as a big money-maker for organizations involved in Big Data.
 IBM announced to provide a data storage service called Spectrum Storage that promises to reduce infrastructure costs up to 90%.
 Many more tech-giants have come up with similar services.

-Currently, there are only a few big players in marketplace offering data vaults and are charging whooping rentals to store the data.
-With small and medium organizations getting more interest in data accumulation, offering data vaults can be the next game changer.
+Currently, there are only a few big players in the marketplace offering data vaults and are charging whooping rentals to store the data.
+With small and medium organizations getting more interest in data accumulation, offering data vaults can be the next game-changer.
+The data stored in physical formats as company assets have huge potential for its accumulation with big data.
+Hence, more companies will open their vaults and extract this dark data for analyzing the historical trends and predicting future trends.